devflowinc/actix-web-starter/README.md

 cargo install --path .
 ```

+The CLI can also be run using the standard `cargo run --`, placing any arguments you want to send to the CLI after the "--".

 ## Setup the Generated Rust Client
+Note: You must have Java installed on your system to run the openapi-generator-cli.

 1. `cargo run --features runtime-env --manifest-path actix-server/Cargo.toml --bin redoc_ci > ./generated-openapi-client/openapi.json`
 2. `cd generated-openapi-client`